ryandeussing/jimhopper/_consequences-of-abuse/guilt.md

 We won’t try to explain them all here, but will mention three common ones:

 * Maybe parents, teachers, religious or other authorities repeatedly made you feel guilty for things that weren’t your fault.
-*   Maybe when you did do things worth feeling some guilt about, you were made to feel _extremely_ guilty, and led to believe that making amends was impossible.
+* Maybe when you did do things worth feeling some guilt about, you were made to feel *extremely* guilty, and led to believe that making amends was impossible.
 * Maybe you came to believe (without necessarily realizing it) that blaming yourself was better than believing that you had little or no control over what happened, and came to see ‘it’s my fault’ or ‘I have no control’ as the only two possibilities.

-> You can learn to stop beating up on yourself.

 ## Guilt Can Be Overcome